flash62au/WiTcontroller/README.md

     * *U8g2lib.h* -  Search for "U8g2".
 Install version 2.34.22
     * *AiEsp32RotaryEncoder.h* - search for "Ai Esp32 Rotary Encoder".
 Install Version 1.6
     * *Keypad.h* - Search for "Keypad" by Mark Stanley.
 Install version 3.1.1
     * *WiThrottleProtocol.h* - Search for "WiThrottleProtocol" (not "WiThrottle").
-Install version 1.1.14 or later if available.
+Install the latest version available.

       Note: <br/> **DO NOT** download these libraries *directly*.
 Use the *Library Manager*. <br/> **DO NOT** put them in the WiTcontroller folder.
 5. These should have been automatically installed when you downloaded the esp32 boards.  *YOU SHOULD NOT NEED TO DO ANYTHING SPECIFIC TO GET THESE*